elsamoheg/Lists/freeCodeCamp.md

 ### freeCodeCamp Links

+1. Docker is an open source tool for deploying your apps to any cloud service you want.
+This course will teach you some Docker fundamentals.
+Then it will show you how to deploy apps from 12 different ecosystems – Python, JavaScript, Java, and others – to AWS, Azure, or Google Cloud.
+(2 hour YouTube course): https://www.freecodecamp.org/news/learn-how-to-deploy-12-apps-to-aws-azure-google-cloud/

+Also, a few months back freeCodeCamp published an entire book on Docker, which you can bookmark to use as a reference.
+Docker is definitely worth learning, and we ourselves use it on more than 60 of freeCodeCamp's servers.
+(4 hour read): https://www.freecodecamp.org/news/the-docker-handbook/

+2. Some of the most commonly-asked developer job interview questions involve backtracking algorithms.
+To prepare you for these, Lynn has created this crash course on solving backtracking problems using Python.
+(1 hour YouTube course): https://www.freecodecamp.org/news/solve-coding-interview-backtracking-problem/

+3. Microsoft Excel has its own built-in programming language called Visual Basic.
+You can use it to automate all kinds of repetitive spreadsheet tasks.
+This in-depth tutorial will help you get started.
+(40 minute read): https://www.freecodecamp.org/news/automate-repetitive-tasks-in-excel-with-vba/

+4. It takes a lot of practice to get good with CSS.
+But these tips can speed up the process, and help you arrive at a deeper understanding of CSS styles and responsive web design.
+(12 minute read): https://www.freecodecamp.org/news/10-css-tricks-for-your-next-coding-project/

+5. Apache Spark is an open source machine learning library.
+I did a quick search and found more than 4,000 job postings that mentioned this tool.
+It's originally written in the Scala programming language, but thankfully some developers wrote a handy Python interface for it.
+This course will teach you how to use PySpark to process large datasets in Python.
+(2 hour YouTube course): https://www.freecodecamp.org/news/use-pyspark-for-data-processing-and-machine-learning/

 1. Recursion is a powerful computer science concept.
 But it's also notoriously difficult to understand.
 The good news is that this course will explain recursion through a series of easy-to-grasp analogies.
 You'll learn about Call Stacks, the Fibonacci Sequence, Linked Lists, Trees, Graphs, Search Algorithms, and other important concepts.
 (2 hour YouTube course): https://www.freecodecamp.org/news/understanding-recursion-in-programming/

 2. Low Code tools are a convenient way for developers to build real-world applications without writing a lot of custom code.
 In this course, Ania will show you how to build web apps using a variety of Low Code tools.
 You can code along at home and by the time you're finished, you'll have 3 working apps.
 (3 hour YouTube course): https://www.freecodecamp.org/news/low-code-tutorial/